Kiribati: Colonial era

 Chance visits by European ships occurred in the 17th and 18th centuries, while those ships attempted circumnavigations of the world, or sought sailing routes from the south to north Pacific Ocean, a passing trade, whaling the On-The-Line grounds, and labour ships associated with the coercive labour recruitment practices, known as blackbirding.
 This recruitment of Kanaka workers in large numbers during the 19th century, had social, economic, political, religious and cultural consequences.
 More than 9,000 workers were sent abroad from 1845 to 1895, most of them not returning.

 The passing trade gave rise to European, Indian, Chinese, Samoan, and other residents from the 1830s; they included beachcombers, castaways, traders, and missionaries.
 Dr Hiram Bingham II of the American Board of Commissioners for Foreign Missions (ABCFM) arrived on Abaiang in 1857.
-The Roman Catholic faith was introduced on Nonouti around 1880 by 2 Gilbert islanders, Betero and Tiroi, who had become Christians in Tahiti.
-Father Joseph Leray, Father Edward Bontemps and Brother Conrad Weber, Roman Catholic Missionaries of the Sacred Heart arrived on Nonouti in 1888.
+The Catholic faith was introduced on Nonouti around 1880 by 2 Gilbert islanders, Betero and Tiroi, who had become Christians in Tahiti.
+Fr Joseph Leray, Fr Edward Bontemps and Brother Conrad Weber, who were Missionaries of the Sacred Heart, arrived on Nonouti in 1888.
 The Protestant missionaries of the London Missionary Society (LMS) were also active in the southern Gilberts.
 On 15 October 1870, Rev. Samuel James Whitmee of the LMS arrived at Arorae, and later that month he visited Tamana, Onotoa and Beru.
 In August 1872, George Pratt of the LMS visited the islands.